sherlyhu00/Y.Hu/README.md

 Undergraduate student of [Huazhong university of technology and science](https://www.hust.edu.cn)

+## Finsihed Work

+**How transfer location impact public transit accessibility?Case Study in San Francisco Muni Metro System**
+- Link to the Protfolio:[How transfer location impact public transit accessibility?](https://arcg.is/1OeKTG1)

+## Ongoing Porject
+**Intergrating Travel Impedance for wheelchair users in route planning** Apr 2024 - Present

+- Collaborating on OSM mapping pedestrian and crossing links identifying work.
+- Engage in sidewalk-to-bus transfer link identification and impedance assignment in the transport system, adhering to the additive impedance factor methodology for bus stop design and condition problems.
+- Utilize the impedance calculation methods, adhering to the variable and structure conventions for compatibility with ADA inspections and Navigation app implementation.

 ## Education
 M.S.
 City and Region Planning and Geographic Information Science and Technology Aug 2023 - Present